Wolfity/wSkyblock/README.md

 You can always cancel your auctions by going to the auction manager menu, where you can click your auction and cancel it.
 You will then get your item back!

+The auction House also has the option to filter items.
+The currently supported filters are, filtering from expensive to cheap, from cheap to expensive, and by text.

 ### **Shops**
 Default shops are also provided!
 There are currently six shops.